How to Get Your App Featured on the App Store & Google Play

 There is no list of specific requirements that apps must uphold to get featured on iOS or Google Play.
 Still, there are different factors that you can consider to increase your chances of being featured.

-In this article, we will cover the different kinds of featurings that exist on iOS and Android, the benefits of being featured, and how you can increase your chances of being featured on the App Store and Google Play.
+In this blog, we will cover the different kinds of featurings that exist on iOS and Android, the benefits of being featured, and how you can increase your chances of being featured on the App Store and Google Play.

 - Getting featured also gives your app value on the stores and for users and testifies to your app’s trustworthiness and quality.
 On Android, getting an “Editor’s Choice” badge on your store listing can be a powerful conversion incentive and beneficial to your app growth.

 Source: Google Play Store

 - Finally, featurings are also a great way to engage customers.
 Apple describes that featurings help “drive downloads and re-downloads of your apps and games.”
 Many featured apps or games can be downloaded directly from the Today tab on iOS or from both stores’ respective Games/Apps tabs without redirecting the user to the app page.
 This shortens and facilitates each user’s journey to your product.
 As a result, you can definitely expect both your impression rate and installs from the Browse or Explore channels to increase after being featured.

 - Many featurings spots highlight not only new apps or games but important updates or limited-time events, thus helping your retention efforts and allowing you to re-engage some of your less active users as well.

 Featured apps on the App Store

 There are three locations in which you can be featured on the App Store: the Today tab, the Games tab, and the Apps tab.
 The Today tab has the most impact as it is the first one you see on the store.
 It also features written stories from Apple’s editorial team.